ruiyangqin2016/rmyy_medical_segmentation/README.md

 # rmyy_medical_segmentation
+This repository is about preprocessing and modifying given dataset to run it on nnU-Net

+## Issues on the given dataset [rmyy](https://pan.baidu.com/s/1xUsVtSrjcFjMsKVY_dpuhA)
+1. Naming convension: Each file should be named in form of *one_word_name*+*numerical_number*.nii.gz and a pair of label and image file should have same name.
+For example, image file is named ABC1.nii.gz and is stored in folder imagesTr, while label file for that is named as ABC1.nii.gz and is stored in folder labelsTr.

 ## Data process
 1. Your dataset should have each pair of image and label file named same except for their tails.
 For the image file, it should be named by xxx_image.nii.gz; for the label file, it should be named by yyy_label.nii.gz; and xxx == yyy.